 Your tyres are the most important part of your car.
-Turns out, they’re also the most neglected.
+Turns out, they’re also the most neglected when it comes to regular care.
 From a safety perspective, just millimetres of rubber tread sits between you and the road.
 If there is a bald spot on just a fraction of your tyre, it could spell disaster.
-From a budgeting perspective, you might be surprised by how taking care of your tyres will save you in the long run.
+From a budgeting perspective, you might be surprised by how having a tyre care plan will save you in the long run.

-We’ve put together the tips and tricks to save you money, save your tyres and, potentially, save your life.
+We’ve put together the below tips and tricks to save you money, care for your tyres and, potentially, save your life.

 For most car owners tyres are thought of only when a mechanic says they need a new set.
-However, just a few simple things can save you loads of money.
+However, just a few simple things can save you loads of money on tyre care.

 Running your tyres at just 5psi below the recommended minimum increases fuel consumption by as much as 10%, according to GT Radial.
 The recommended psi in your logbook is the minimum recommendation.
 This means that after driving for a few days the tyres pressure lowers, so you will soon be driving around with underinflated tyres.
 Keeping them 5–10psi above the recommended rating means your tyres will be fine for a few weeks until you check them again.